 4. Clear the Chrome browser’s cache and data

 Spending hours and hours on the internet will likely lead you to accumulate a lot of browsing history and cache over time.
-The latter, in specific, is flat-out temporary and serves the purpose of loading web pages faster than your previous visits.
+The latter, in particular, is flat-out temporary and loads web pages faster than your previous visits.

-As time progresses, however, the cached data can get outdated and thereby cause inconsistencies with new information that gets updated with the website.
+As time progresses, however, the cached data can get outdated and thereby cause inconsistencies with new information that gets updated on the website.

 That is why you should occasionally erase the Google Chrome history and cache to keep your browsing working in full flight.
-The matter at hand can get pretty detailed, so we urge you to check out our complete guide on how to check and clear the browsing history on Google Chrome for a step-by-step tutorial.
+The matter at hand can get pretty detailed, so we urge you to check out our complete guide on clearing the browsing history on Google Chrome for a step-by-step tutorial.

 5. Give your Chromebook a new look

-One of the first things you should try to make the most out of your Chromebook pertains to changing the wallpaper.
+One of the first things you should try to make the most of your Chromebook is changing the wallpaper.
 Bid farewell to the age-old image that comprises your ChromeOS desktop and slap on something different for a change.
 Doing so will help keep things fresh.

-Fortunately, Chromebooks do it very well in providing users with a comprehensive variety of system-installed wallpapers to choose from.
+Fortunately, Chromebooks do very well in providing users with a comprehensive variety of system-installed wallpapers.
 The affair is then made wholly effortless for one to apply new wallpaper to the Chromebook desktop.
 However, this is just about the main home screen of the device.

-If you want to switch up the operating system’s style, you must tend to Google Chrome for the best results.
+If you want to switch up the operating system’s style, use Google Chrome for the best results.
 The good news is that it’s pretty painless to modify the Chrome browser on ChromeOS.
 Pop open a new tab on the famed web crawler and tap on the “Customize this page” button in the lower-right corner of the screen.

 Once done, a small-scale window will appear on the screen, allowing you to personalize the home page and the overall theme of Google Chrome.
-Please check out our personalized article on how to give ChromeOS a new look using these tweaks if you genuinely want to dumb things down.
+Please check out our personalized article on giving ChromeOS a new look using these tweaks if you want to dumb things down.